Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 If you’re on the fence about taking the initiative and getting pre-approved for a car loan, there are some benefits worth taking stock of:

 Also, most credit bureaus spot “rate shopping” and can now consider multiple applications for the same type of loan as one.
-They group these similar credit pulls together especially if they are done within a space of two weeks up to a month, so your score may not decrease significantly.
+They group these similar credit pulls together especially if they are done within a space of 2 weeks up to a month, so your score may not decrease significantly.

 Yes, you can.
 While it’s pretty easy to obtain a pre-approval with a great credit score and a down payment in hand, people in bad credit situations can get pre-approved for a car loan too.
 In fact, there are online lenders that specialize in providing car financing for any type of credit situation, including no credit, poor credit and bankruptcy.
 You can apply online just as you would if you had good credit and you can receive your decision on a pre-approval within minutes.

 Steps you can take if you can’t get pre-approved

 If you’re having trouble getting pre-approved for a car loan, don’t fret.
 You can turn your situation around by taking on these measures:

 - Improve your credit.
 A major reason why lenders may be turning down your pre-approval request is your credit history.
 If you have a history of making late payments, missing payments altogether or maxing out your credit card, your credit score may reflect these mistakes.
 Take your time to rebuild your credit, pay off your debts as much as you can and make sure you’re staying on top of all your debt repayments.
 Within 6 months’ time, your credit score should see a boost from all of your efforts.

 - Look into getting a cosigner.
 Another way to successfully get pre-approved is to ask a family member or close friend to cosign on your loan and act as a guarantor.
 The catch?
 If you default on payments, your guarantor will have to pick up on your loan, so make sure they are aware of what they are committing to.
 Both of your credit scores will take a hit if you default on your loan.